mne-tools/mne-python/doc/install/contributing.rst

 mathematics.
 Note that we diverge from the NumPy docstring standard in a few
 ways:

-1. we use a module called ``sphinxcontrib-bibtex`` to render citations.
+1. We use a module called ``sphinxcontrib-bibtex`` to render citations.
 Search our source code (``git grep footcite`` and ``git grep footbibliography``) to see examples of how to add in-text citations and formatted references to your docstrings, examples, or tutorials.
 The structured bibliographic data